Victor Williams

 Victor L. Williams (born September 19, 1970) is an American actor best known as Doug Heffernan's (Kevin James) best friend Deacon Palmer on The King of Queens.
 He has also appeared on several other hit TV shows, including Homicide: Life on the Street, Law & Order, ER, New York Undercover, Girlfriends, Fringe and The Jamie Foxx Show.
 In 2012, Williams was seen and heard as a pitchman for Verizon Fios television commercials.

 Early life

 Williams was born in Brooklyn, New York.
-He attended Midwood High School, where he played on the school basketball team with his height at 6 ft 5 1/2 in (1.97 m).
+He attended Midwood High School, where he played on the school basketball team with his height at 6 ft 5.5 in.
 He went on to attend college at Binghamton University in Upstate New York.
 Then he received a Master of Fine Arts degree in acting from New York University's Graduate Acting Program at the Tisch School of the Arts.